prowler-cloud/prowler/README.md

 S3 URIs are also supported as custom folders for custom checks, e.g. `s3://bucket/prefix/checks`.
 Prowler will download the folder locally and run the checks as they are called with default execution,`-c` or `-g`.

+>Make sure that the used credentials have s3:GetObject permissions in the S3 path where the custom checks are located.

 ### Show or log only FAILs

 In order to remove noise and get only FAIL findings there is a `-q` flag that makes Prowler to show and log only FAILs.